 Lou Bates set a new women’s course record at Monsal in 2016, and has a pared-down hill-climb machine.
 The saddle is a carbon-fibre model with no padding and Bates has used modified time trial bars on her Cervelo R5.
 There’s a single-ring Rotor chainset and Shimano Di2 rear mech.

 A view of Lou Bates’s handlebars from the front, with the Di2 unit held in place using insulating tape.

-Adam Kenway’s bike Monsal-winning bike is based on a Kuota Khan frameset.
+Adam Kenway’s Monsal-winning bike from 2016 is based on a Kuota Khan frameset.
 The Rotor chainset has the inner ring only.
 There’s a mechanical Dura-Ace rear mech, Zero Gravity brakeset and Lightweight wheels.
 The road bars have been sawn off at the drops and the saddle has been reduced to a carcass.

 Joe Clark went into the 2016 Monsal Hill-Climb as defending champion.
 He used his team issue Giant bike with Shimano Dura-Ace Di2 gears and TU climbing wheels, which drop in at 934g for the pair.
 The border collie doesn’t look impressed, for some reason.